-You’ll need to be able to work at a Grade 12 English and Grade 11 math to participate.
+You’ll need to be able to work at the level of Grade 12 English and Grade 11 Math to participate.
 We’ll help you if you need a refresher before starting the program.

-Contact the Bridge Watch Rating Program Coordinator for more information on the program, your funding eligibility or to get an application form:
+Download the program application form and the Candidate Document Number (CDN) form to start the application process.
+Contact the Bridge Watch Rating Program Coordinator for more information on the program and your funding eligibility:

 Questions or comments?